 9. Hibiscus: Known for its complex aroma and taste, hibiscus is most commonly used for making tea.
 It contains flavonoids that supposedly boost metabolism and helps with anxiety.
 Vaping it does not produce caffeine but it contains various antioxidants and vitamin C. The suggested temp for hibiscus is 347° F.

-10. Hops: Best known for being the main ingredient in beer, hops when vaped can actually produce a mild euphoric effect.
+10. Hops: Hops are flowering plants from the same family as cannabis, and like cannabis hops contain a variety of aromatic terpenes.
+Best known for being the main accent flavor in beer, hops when vaped can actually produce a mild euphoric effect.
 There are many different types of hops, each with their own flavor profile, but they vaporize best at 392° F.

 11. Lavender: This herb has a sweet and floral smell that is popular for its calming effect.
 Lavender has been vaped for pain relief and to help with insomnia.
 It is also said to have antibacterial properties.
 Lavender vaporizes well at 257° F.